toptal/granite/docs/index.md

 action.performer #=> Admin.first
 ```

-If you need more attributes in context of your application, you should override `BaseAction.using`
+If you need more attributes in context of your application, you should override `BaseAction.with`
-and `BaseProjector.using` methods.
+and `BaseProjector.with` methods.

 ```ruby
 module GraniteContext